Nova Scotia

 Duration: 7 days and 6 nights

-In 2025, Vélo Québec Voyages invites you to explore new horizons by bike with destinations that will delight all cyclists, whether they are thrill seekers or looking for slow and peaceful exploration.
-Discover what's new this year and get inspired for your next all-inclusive adventure!
+In 2025, Vélo Québec Voyages invites you to explore new horizons by bike with destinations sure to delight all cyclists, whether you’re looking for a challenge or a slow, peaceful exploration.
+Discover this year’s new offerings and get inspired for your next all-inclusive adventure!

-In Canada, several itineraries promise to help you rediscover the richness of our country.
-In Nova Scotia, drive through the heart of the wilderness and enjoy spectacular coastal landscapes dotted with iconic lighthouses and rural villages.
+In Canada, there are several routes that promise to help you rediscover the richness of our country.
+In Nova Scotia, drive through the heart of the wilderness and take in spectacular coastal scenery where iconic lighthouses and quaint villages dot the landscape.
 Prefer a river cruise?
-Experience the tranquil beauty of the St. Lawrence River as you travel from Morrisburg to Montreal, an easy route that combines history and bucolic views.
+Experience the serene beauty along the St. Lawrence River as you travel from Morrisburg to Montreal, an easy route that combines history and idyllic views.

-Food loverswill fall in love with the Véloroute Gourmande, a cycle route connecting Montreal and Sherbrooke that offers a getaway combining nature and local cuisine.
-For cyclists looking for a serious challenge, the impressive route from Montreal to St. John'sisan obvious choice, covering some 2,800 kilometers in 25 days.
-While the challenge is impressive, the rewards are even greater, as this trip will take you from Quebec to the Atlantic provinces and finally to Newfoundland, with as many breathtaking views as there are kilometers on the odometer at the end of the journey!
+Food loverswill fall in love with the Véloroute Gourmande, a cycling tour along bike paths connecting Montreal and Sherbrooke that offers a getaway combining nature and local cuisine.
+For cyclists seeking a major cycling challenge, the impressive route from Montreal to St. John’sisan obvious choice, covering some 2,800 kilometers over 25 days.
+While the challenge is impressive, the rewards will be even greater, as this journey will take you from Quebec to the Atlantic provinces and finally to Newfoundland, with as many breathtaking views as there will be kilometers on the odometer by the end of the trip!

-In Europe, our new destinations offered as accompanied tours combine charm, culture, and adventure.
-In Alsace, discover a trip reserved for women, where impeccable bike paths, flower-filled villages, and vineyards offer an idyllic setting for peaceful cycling.
-The Loire Valley, with its majestic castles and sumptuous gardens, invites you to immerse yourself in French history and lifestyle, with the added bonus of riding mainly on quiet and safe bike paths.
+In Europe, our new destinations offered as guided tours combine charm, culture, and adventure.
+In Alsace, discover a women-only tour where immaculate bike paths, flower-filled villages, and vineyards provide an idyllic setting for a peaceful ride.
+The Loire Valley, with its majestic castles and sumptuous gardens, invites you to immerse yourself in history and the French art of living, with the added bonus of cycling mainly on quiet and safe bike paths.

-The route of the Vélodyssée, linking Rennes to La Rochelle, follows the Atlantic coast and reveals seascapes, charming ports, and towns full of character between the Pays de la Loire and Brittany, where seafood and fine cheeses await you as a reward.
-Finally, the Netherlands, following EuroVelo 12, take you along the North Sea, where you will encounter dykes, windmills, and picturesque villages for an accessible and unforgettable cycling experience in the country where cycling reigns supreme.
+The route of the Vélodyssée, connecting Rennes to La Rochelle, follows the Atlantic coast and reveals seascapes, charming ports, and towns full of character between the Pays de la Loire and Brittany, where seafood and fine cheeses await you as a reward.
+Finally, the Netherlands, following EuroVelo 12, takes you along the North Sea, where you’ll encounter dikes, windmills, and picturesque villages, for an accessible and unforgettable cycling experience in the country where the bicycle reigns supreme.

-This version of our popular cycling tour in Alsace has been designed by our team of advisors to offer a women-only trip!
-Do you dream of getting together with friends abroad to cycle together?
-Here's your chance!
+This version of our popular cycling tour in Alsace was designed by our team of travel advisors specifically for women!
+Do you dream of getting together with friends abroad for a cycling trip just for the girls?
+Here’s your perfect opportunity!

-But be warned, Alsace will whet your appetite!
-Whether it's the countless valleys or the rich gastronomy, this French region has something to charm every food lover.
-Follow the classic Alsatian half-timbered houses on a two-week bike ride where you can enjoy the many local specialties.
+But be warned: Alsace is a real feast for the senses!
+Whether you’re talking about its countless valleys or its rich culinary tradition, this French region has everything to charm food lovers.
+Follow the classic Alsatian half-timbered houses on a two-week cycling tour where you’ll get to enjoy the region’s many local specialties.

-Discover Colmar, the wine capital of Alsace, where Riesling and Gewurztraminer flow freely, Munster and its delicious cheese with its unique aroma, or the Kreuzweg and Charbonnière mountain passes, where you can burn off the calories from the night before.
+Discover Colmar, the wine capital of Alsace, where Riesling and Gewürztraminer flow freely; Munster and its delicious cheese with its unique aroma; or the Kreuzweg and Charbonnière mountain passes, where you can burn off yesterday’s calories.

-You end your trip in Strasbourg, France's cycling capital, which describes itself as a "veloptimistic" city thanks to its 600 km of bike paths.
-Welcome to Alsace, where everything is good, everything is beautiful, and everything is accessible by bike!
+You’ll end your trip in Strasbourg, France’s cycling capital, which describes itself as a “bike-friendly” city thanks to its 600 km of bike paths.
+Welcome to Alsace, where everything is delicious, everything is beautiful, and everything is accessible by bike!

-air transportation of the passenger, their baggage, and their bicycle with Air Transat;
+air travel for the passenger, their luggage, and their bicycle with Air Transat;

-transfer between the airport and the hotel, at the destination, on arrival and departure;
+transportation between the airport and the hotel at the destination, both on the way there and on the way back;

-14 nights in a two- to four-star hotel, double occupancy;
+14 nights in a two- to four-star hotel, based on double occupancy;

 14 breakfasts and 3 dinners;

-air transportation of the passenger, their baggage, and their bicycle with Air Transat;
+air travel for the passenger, their luggage, and their bicycle with Air Transat;

-transfer between the airport and the hotel, at the destination, on arrival and departure;
+transportation between the airport and the hotel at the destination, both on the way there and on the way back;

-14 nights in a two- to four-star hotel, double occupancy;
+14 nights in a two- to four-star hotel, based on double occupancy;

 14 breakfasts and 3 dinners;